Bill Doggett

 William Ballard Doggett (February 16, 1916 – November 13, 1996) was an American pianist and organist.
 He began his career playing swing music before transitioning into rhythm and blues.
 Best known for his instrumental compositions "Honky Tonk" and "Hippy Dippy", Doggett was a pioneer of rock and roll.
 He worked with the Ink Spots, Johnny Otis, Wynonie Harris, Ella Fitzgerald, and Louis Jordan.

 Biography

 Doggett was born in Philadelphia.
 During the 1930s and early 1940s he worked for Lucky Millinder, Frank Fairfax and arranger Jimmy Mundy.
 In 1942 he was hired as the Ink Spots' pianist and arranger.

 In 1951, Doggett organized his own trio and began recording for King Records.
 His best known recording is "Honky Tonk", a rhythm and blues hit of 1956, which sold four million copies (reaching No. 1 R&B and No. 2 Pop), and which he co-wrote with Billy Butler.
 The track topped the US Billboard R&B chart for over two months.
 He also arranged for many bandleaders and performers, including Louis Armstrong, Count Basie, Ella Fitzgerald, and Lionel Hampton.

-He continued to play and arrange until he died, aged 80, of a heart attack in New York City.
+He continued to play and arrange until he died, aged 80, from cancer in New York City.